 Vanderbilt University is home to four governing councils that each contribute to the overall success of our community.
 Each council, and their member organizations strive to provide a beneficial experience to all of its members.
 The links below will provide you with more information about the recruitment or membership intake processes for each council.

 A collaborative organization of nine historically African American, international Greek lettered fraternities and sororities.
 The nine NPHC organizations are sometimes collectively referred to as the “Divine Nine.
-For more information, contact Harold Brown.
+Vanderbilt is currently home to eight of these organizations.
+For more information, contact Ashton Sawyers.

-The Interfraternity Council (IFC) is the local governing body for National Interfraternity Conference fraternity chapters at Vanderbilt University.
-For more information, contact Harith Alappat.
+The Interfraternity Council (IFC) is the local governing body for North American Interfraternity Conference fraternity chapters at Vanderbilt University.
+For more information, contact Cam Alden.

-An umbrella organization for 26 (inter) national women’s sororities.
+An umbrella organization for 26 inter/national women’s sororities.
 Each member group is autonomous as a social, Greek-letter society of college women and alumnae.
-We have 10 of the 26 here at Vanderbilt.
-For more information, contact Ananya Tinakar.
+We have nine of the 26 represented at Vanderbilt.
+For more information, contact Destiny Savage.

 The governing council for Vanderbilt’s culturally or identity-based fraternal organizations.
-This council is currently comprised of two organizations and the council will be expanding in the near future.
-For more information, contact Harold Brown.
+This council is currently pursuing expansion efforts.
+For more information, contact Ashton Sawyers.